Registration open:Register today for your free ticket to Food Matters Live 2016

 They bring together 300 expert speakers from across academia, health, nutrition and the food and drink industry to provide insight, innovation and ideas for change while making the important connections between food, health, nutrition and a sustainable food system.

 The seminars are free to attend and available on a first come, first served basis.
+Register to attend.

 The Food Matters Live 2016 education programme has received the following CPD accreditation: